Robust inference using density-powered Stein operators: Further Stein inference methods

-The results provide clear evidence of the benefits of the proposed robust test. \begin{itemize} \item {Type I Error Control:} For $\delta=0$, all tests correctly maintain the nominal significance level of $\alpha=0.05$, indicating that the bootstrap procedure successfully calibrates the tests. \item {Robust Power:} The standard KSD test ($\gamma=0$) completely fails to detect the alternative hypothesis, with its power remaining at the significance level regardless of the shift magnitude $\delta$.
-This occurs because the test statistic is dominated by the severe outliers, making it insensitive to the subtle change in the bulk of the data. \item In stark contrast, the $\gamma$-KSD tests demonstrate significantly increasing power as the shift $\delta$ grows.
-By down-weighting the influence of the outliers via the $p(x)^\gamma$ term, these tests effectively focus on the main data cloud and successfully detect its deviation from the target density $p$.
-The test with $\gamma=0.5$ shows the highest power, achieving near-perfect detection for a shift of $\delta=0.6$. \end{itemize} This experiment confirms that the $\gamma$-weighting mechanism provides a crucial advantage in scenarios with heavy-tailed noise or data contamination, enabling the detection of meaningful discrepancies that would otherwise be masked.
-The anchored $\gamma_0$-KSD was already employed in Section \ref{sub35} as a robust cross-validation validator for selecting $\gamma$.
+{The results show the behavior expected from the contaminated-null interpretation.} \begin{itemize} \item {Type-I error control: For $\delta=0$, all statistics are close to the nominal level $\alpha=0.05$, indicating that the bootstrap calibration under $P_0$ is adequate in this experiment.} \item {Power under contaminated calibration: The standard KSD statistic has low power for this design because the outlying component contributes strongly to the unweighted Stein discrepancy and masks the small shift in the main component.} \item {The $\gamma$-KSD statistics show increasing power as $\delta$ grows.
+The factor $q(x)^\gamma$ down-weights observations in the low target-density outlier region and makes the statistic more sensitive to the shift of the main data cloud.} \end{itemize} {This experiment should therefore be read as evidence for robust detection of a bulk-distribution change under a specified contamination design, not as a claim that all outliers can be ignored in a classical GoF test.} The anchored $\gamma_0$-KSD was already employed in Section \ref{sub35} as a robust cross-validation validator for selecting $\gamma$.
 The present section supplies the general definition and closed-form expression.
 The test has a computational cost of $O(n^2)$, same as standard KSD, and requires no knowledge of the normalizing constant of $p$.
 Under $H_0$, the U-statistic is degenerate and its distribution converges to an infinite weighted sum of $\chi^2$ random variables, $n\,\hat S_{K,\gamma}^{2} \xrightarrow{d} \sum_{\ell=1}^{\infty}\lambda_\ell\,Z_\ell^{2}$.
-Critical values can be obtained via bootstrapping.
-The weighting scheme $w(x)=p(x)^\gamma$ improves robustness to outliers compared to standard KSD ($\gamma=0$) without sacrificing the test's asymptotic efficiency.
+Critical values can be obtained via bootstrapping. {The weighting scheme $w(x)=q(x)^\gamma$ can improve robustness to outliers compared with standard KSD ($\gamma=0$), but it may also reduce sensitivity to alternatives concentrated in low target-density regions.
+This limitation is one reason why calibration and the choice of $\gamma$ should be tied to the intended diagnostic task.}